alexandrehtrb/alexandrehtrb.github.io/src/posts/2025/09/what-is-currying.md

 - functional programming
 ---

 Currying is a strategy for creating functions that share logic.
-With it, functions pre-fill arguments of a parent function.
+With it, arguments of a parent function are pre-filled.

 JavaScript example: